CONTENT FOR PUBLIC FOR YELLOW FEVER VACCINATION

 • The vaccination services are to be provided as first come first served basis.

-• The registration / token distribution system may be followed to maintain the first come first serve system.
+• The registration / token distribution system is followed to maintain the first come first serve system.

-• At time of registration, the Travel Document (passport) is to be checked and all the vaccinees are instructed to read the necessary information regarding Yellow Fever Vaccination displayed in the registration / waiting area.
+• At time of registration, the Travel Document (passport) will be checked and all the vaccinees are instructed to read the necessary information regarding Yellow Fever Vaccination displayed in the registration / waiting area.

 • The vaccinees are informed to bring/keep the Travel Document (passport) and the vaccination fee Rs.300/- with them at the vaccination time.